NTSFormer: A Self-Teaching Graph Transformer for Multimodal Isolated Cold-Start Node Classification: Experiments

 \subsubsection{Impact of Multimodal Graph Pre-computation}

-To evaluate effectiveness of Multimodal Graph Pre-computation, which perform pre-computation on text and visual graphs separately, we make a variant of NTSFormer, called NTSFormer w/o MMPre, which replace it with typical pre-computation.
-Specifically, the input text and visual features concatenated as a feature vector and the collected neighbor information do not distinguish features of different modalities.
-As shown in Figure~\ref{fig:ablation_no_each}, NTSFormer consistently outperform NTSFormer w/o MMPre, showing the effectiveness of multimodal graph pre-computation.
+Our pre-computation collects text and visual neighbor information into separate tokens.
+The variant, NTSFormer w/o MMPre, replaces it with typical pre-computation.
+Specifically, it concatenates text and visual features as node input, and the resulting tokens do not distinguish modalities.
+Figure~\ref{fig:ablation_no_each} shows that NTSFormer consistently outperforms NTSFormer w/o MMPre, verifying our method's effectiveness.